For some, the hardest part of email marketing can be design.

 Maybe you’re not sure what you want your emails to look like or maybe you’re having trouble determining where to put things.

-Without the right design, it will certainly be harder to connect with your readers.
+Without the right design, it will certainly be harder to connect with your audience.

 The truth is, your design doesn’t have to be complicated.
 You’ll want to keep it simple and easy to inspire your readers to take action.